-(Click here to read an introduction and Part 1 of this three-part series on coping with climate change.)
+(Click here to read an introduction and Part 1 of this two-part series on coping with climate change.)

 When I’m out speaking about climate change, I commonly get asked a certain question that goes something like this: “My neighbor/family member/friend is a climate change denier or drives a giant gas guzzler or gets emotional and angry when I bring up the topic of climate change.
 How do I convince him/her to change their beliefs or their behavior?”

 Believe me, I understand how frustrating it is to look at someone else’s behavior and want them to change, but the power to make a difference starts with you.

 A few weeks ago, I began blogging about two action steps that I’ve come up with to help you connect with planet Earth and stay strong while facing the reality of climate change.
 You can read the first installment, which is about nourishing your relationship with nature every day.
 The second action step (thanks for waiting) is to take responsibility for what you can control.